Macrometacorp/docs/docs/photoniq/functions/functions-cli.md

 ### `faas login`

-Log in to the PhotonIQ Functions service with the approprate credentials for your server (API_URL and API_KEY).
+Log in to the PhotonIQ Functions service with the appropriate credentials for your server (API_URL and API_KEY).

 ```bash
 faas login